top of page

 RESULTS

-academic and non-academic, we wanted it to feel approachable but also to represent the seriousness of the
+We wanted the report to feel approachable but also to represent the seriousness of the

 content in a way that was respectful.

 The colour palette was directly inspired by the transgender community flag in order to represent the targeted audience: light pink and blue along with white, dark blue and grey.
-We placed background shadowing/patches to diversify the content flow and sub-chapters on the page.
-The hand print mark was an intricate part of the design; it came from the actual workshop process, where the participants were asked to draw a hand with some elements as part of their healing process.
-Developing an art for the cover and chapter header based on the participants' hands was a strong way to connect the community with the work/report itself.
+We placed solid color backgrounds to separate content flow and sub-chapters.
+The hand print mark idea came from direct observation of the actual workshop process, when the participants were asked to draw their hand on a piece of paper and draw some elements on it, as part of their healing process.

 Report pages